-- 3.3.9 Encourage the development of secondary suites as a low impact way of densifying and revitalizing neighbourhoods. - 3.3.10 Encourage residential dwellings and parks to be located within walking distance of one another. - 3.3.11 Encourage high density residential development to provide vehicle access to and from collector roads. - 3.3.12 Encourage increasing overall residential densities in existing neighbourhoods to reduce the requirement for new infrastructure servicing and to work towards the Aspirational Intensification Target established in the Edmonton Metropolitan Region Growth Plan. - 3.3.13 Consider identifying areas for future infill development in existing neighbourhoods, subject to the restrictions of the Airport Vicinity Protection Area Regulation. - 3.3.14 Consider opportunities to increase public open space in areas with higher residential density.
+- 3.3.9 Encourage the development of secondary suites as a low impact way of densifying and revitalizing neighbourhoods. - 3.3.10 Encourage residential dwellings and parks to be located within walking distance of one another. - 3.3.11 Encourage high density residential development to provide vehicle access to and from collector roads. - 3.3.12 Encourage increasing overall residential densities in existing neighbourhoods to reduce the requirement for new infrastructure servicing and to work towards the Aspirational Intensification Target established in the Edmonton Metropolitan Region Growth Plan. - 3.3.13 Consider identifying areas for future infill development in existing neighbourhoods. - 3.3.14 Consider opportunities to increase public open space in areas with higher residential density.